JetBrains/kotlin-native/COCOAPODS.md

     </div>

-5. Add the name and path of the Kotlin Pod you want to include in the Xcode project to `Podfile`.
+5. Add the name and path of the Kotlin Pod you want to include in the Xcode project to the `Podfile`.

     <div class="sample" markdown="1" theme="idea" mode="ruby" data-highlight-only>